dev-xiligroup/Automator-examples-in-Ventura-MacOs-13/README.md

 What we learn creation this folder actions script :
 - **stable** call from AppleScript to Shortcuts App.
 Via do shell script (and way to pass the file path)
-- how to insert in choosing menu parts of shortcuts actions
+- how to insert variables in choosing menu parts of shortcuts actions
 - how to combine variables in renaming file action (The AppleScript is inside “AppleScript” folder)